 Gain experience through a 12 month placement on the trustee board of a local charity.

-The Young Trustees Programme connects students with charities looking to welcome a young trustee onto their board.
-Our aim is to equip students with the knowledge and skills to become a visiting trustee and help lead a charity to tackle social and environmental issues.
+Our Young Trustees Programme connects individuals with local charities looking to welcome a young person onto their board.
+The aim is to equip participants with the knowledge and skills to become a visiting trustee and help lead a charity to tackle social and environmental issues.

-If you are a local organisation that would like more information about hosting a young trustee, you can view this information pack and get in touch with email@example.com to find out more.
+If you are a local charity that would like more information about hosting a young trustee(s), you can view this information pack and get in touch with email@example.com to find out more.

 We are an inclusive organisation and can make reasonable adjustments to application processes, interviews, training sessions and other activities on a case-by-case basis.
-We also provide ongoing support for the students we work with, so if you have particular accessibility needs, please do get in touch at firstname.lastname@example.org.
+We also provide ongoing support for the individuals we work with, so if you have particular accessibility needs, please do get in touch.